-The Clock Monitor aboard the COP888CF can be selected or deselected under program control.
-The Clock Monitor is guaranteed not to reject the clock if the instruction cycle clock $(1/t_c)$ is greater or equal to 10 kHz.
+The Clock Monitor aboard the device can be selected or deselected under program control.
+The Clock Monitor is guaranteed not to reject the clock if the instruction cycle clock ($1/t_c$) is greater or equal to 10 kHz.
 This equates to a clock input rate on CKI of greater or equal to 100 kHz.

-WatchDog Operation
+WATCHDOG Operation

-The WatchDog and Clock Monitor are disabled during reset.
-The COP888CF comes out of reset with the WatchDog armed, the WatchDog Window Select bits (bits 6, 7 of the WDSVR Register) set, and the Clock Monitor bit (bit 0 of the WDSVR Register) enabled.
+The WATCHDOG and Clock Monitor are disabled during reset.
+The device comes out of reset with the WATCHDOG armed, the WATCHDOG Window Select (bits 6, 7 of the WDSVR Register) set, and the Clock Monitor bit (bit 0 of the WDSVR Register) enabled.
 Thus, a Clock Monitor error will occur after coming out of reset, if the instruction cycle clock frequency has not reached a minimum specified value, including the case where the oscillator fails to start.

 The WDSVR register can be written to only once after reset and the key data (bits 5 through 1 of the WDSVR Register) must match to be a valid write.
-This write to the WDSVR register involves two irrevocable choices: (i) the selection of the WatchDog service window (ii) enabling or disabling of the Clock Monitor.
-Hence, the first write to WDSVR Register involves selecting or deselecting the Clock Monitor, select the WatchDog service window and match the WatchDog key data.
-Subsequent writes to the WDSVR register will compare the value being written by the user to the Watch-Dog service window value and the key data (bits 7 through 1) in the WDSVR Register.
+This write to the WDSVR register involves two irrevocable choices: (i) the selection of the WATCHDOG service window (ii) enabling or disabling of the Clock Monitor.
+Hence, the first write to WDSVR Register involves selecting or deselecting the Clock Monitor, select the WATCHDOG service window and match the WATCH-DOG key data.
+Subsequent writes to the WDSVR register will compare the value being written by the user to the WATCHDOG service window value and the key data (bits 7 through 1) in the WDSVR Register.
 Table III shows the sequence of events that can occur.

-The user must service the WatchDog at least once before the upper limit of the service window expires.
-The Watch-Dog may not be serviced more than once in every lower limit of the service window.
-The user may service the WatchDog as many times as wished in the time period between the lower and upper limits of the service window.
-The first write to the WDSVR Register is also counted as a WatchDog service.
+The user must service the WATCHDOG at least once before the upper limit of the service window expires.
+The WATCHDOG may not be serviced more than once in every lower limit of the service window.
+The user may service the WATCHDOG as many times as wished in the time period between the lower and upper limits of the service window.
+The first write to the WDSVR Register is also counted as a WATCHDOG service.

-The WatchDog has an output pin associated with it.
+The WATCHDOG has an output pin associated with it.
 This is the WDOUT pin, on pin 1 of the port G. WDOUT is active low.
 The WDOUT pin is in the high impedance state in the inactive state.
-Upon triggering the WatchDog, the logic will pull the WDOUT (G1) pin low for an additional 16 t_c -32 t_c cycles after the signal level on WDOUT pin goes below the lower Schmitt trigger threshold.
-After this delay, the COP888CF will stop forcing the WDOUT output low.
+Upon triggering the WATCHDOG, the logic will pull the WDOUT (G1) pin low for an additional 16 t_c -32 t_c cycles after the signal level on WDOUT pin goes below the lower Schmitt trigger threshold.
+After this delay, the device will stop forcing the WDOUT output low.

-The WatchDog service window will restart when the WDOUT pin goes high.
+The WATCHDOG service window will restart when the WDOUT pin goes high.
 It is recommended that the user tie the WDOUT pin back to V{CC} through a resistor in order to pull WDOUT high.

-A WatchDog service while the WDOUT signal is active will be ignored.
-The state of the WDOUT pin is not guaranteed on reset, but if it powers up low then the WatchDog will time out and WDOUT will enter high impedance state.
+A WATCHDOG service while the WDOUT signal is active will be ignored.
+The state of the WDOUT pin is not guaranteed on reset, but if it powers up low then the WATCHDOG will time out and WDOUT will enter high impedance state.

 The Clock Monitor forces the G1 pin low upon detecting a clock frequency error.
-The Clock Monitor error will continue until the clock frequency has reached the minimum specified value, after which the G1 output will enter the high impedance TRI-STATE mode following 16 t_c -32 t_c clock cycles.
+The Clock Monitor error will continue until the clock frequency has reached the minimum specified value, after which the G1 output will enter the high impedance TRI-STATE mode following 16 t_c-32 t_c clock cycles.
 The Clock Monitor generates a continual Clock Monitor error if the oscillator fails to start, or fails to reach the minimum specified frequency.
 The specification for the Clock Monitor is as follows:

-$1/t_c > 10 \text{ kHz}$ -No clock rejection.
+$1/t_c > 10$ kHz-No clock rejection.